ChrstphrHll/npc_gen/students/Eliana Saevel.md

 ---
 ### Description
 - 1st year Human Artificer in Elkenval
-- straight strawberry blond hair that's loose around the shoulders, Pale Blue eyes, and Pale skin
+- short straight lighter blonde hair that's plain, Pale Blue eyes, and Pale skin
 - Is Iconoclastic and Tasteless, and has Caring as their ideal

 ### Organizations